Minkkies/HtmlTutorial1/README.md

-## You can read HTML Tutorial in Note Floder
+## You can read HTML Tutorial in Note Folder